CamilaPaiz/CamilaPaiz/README.md

 * 🌍  I'm based in Bauru-Brazil
 * ✉️  You can contact me at [paizccamila@gmail.com](mailto:paizccamila@gmail.com)
-* 🧠  I'm learning React-Redux
+* 🧠  I'm learning typescript

 ### Skills